susanev/uw-stars-cse/142/weeks/week7/exercises.md

 # Exercises
 ## Week 7
 _This week you will be completeing the whiteboard problems in pairs.
-Work together to solve the problem._
+Work together to solve the problems._

 __Partners__: Marie+Aree+Kevin, Donavan+Connor, Jorge+Cheyenne, Vanessa+Courtney, Edward+Jonny, Jayden+Lisa